The 20 Best Cardiomyopathic Lentiginosis Doctors Near Me in Tucson, AZ

 Offers Telehealth

-Brian Blair is a Pediatric Cardiologist in Oro Valley, Arizona.
+Brian Blair is a Pediatric Cardiologist practicing medicine in Oro Valley, Arizona.
 Dr. Blair is rated as an Advanced provider by MediFind in the treatment of Cardiomyopathic Lentiginosis.
-His top areas of expertise are Heart Murmurs, Familial Dilated Cardiomyopathy, Ventricular Septal Defects, and Patent Ductus Arteriosus.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Heart Murmurs, Familial Dilated Cardiomyopathy, Ventricular Septal Defects, and Patent Ductus Arteriosus.

 Experienced in Cardiomyopathic Lentiginosis